-The best candidates for top surgery are both physically and emotionally healthy.
-Dr. Mosser will be able to determine if you are a following a personal consultation and a discussion of your medical history.
+An ideal candidate for surgery is someone who is both physically and emotionally healthy.
+Our surgeons will be able to determine your eligibility following a consultation and a discussion of your medical history.

-During your consultation, it is important to provide Dr. Mosser with details on your current health, including any current prescriptions, over-the-counter medications or supplements you may be taking.
+During your consultation, it is important to provide your surgeon with details on your current health, including any current prescriptions, over-the-counter medications, or supplements you may be taking.
 Certain medications may interfere with blood clotting or other medications used during surgery.
-Dr. Mosser will let you know if any of your current medications must be discontinued prior to surgery.
+Your surgeon will let you know if any of your current medications must be discontinued prior to surgery.

-You will have to quit smoking prior to your procedure.
-Cigarette smoking inhibits blood flow to the skin, which can delay the healing process and increase your risk of other complications.
-Ideally you should quit smoking at least six weeks in advance of surgery, and you must stop for at least a full three weeks prior to surgery.
+You will have to stop smoking anything at all prior to your procedure.
+Cigarette smoking inhibits blood flow, which can delay the healing process and increase your risk of complications.
+Ideally you should stop smoking at least six weeks in advance of surgery, but you must stop smoking for, at minimum, at least a full three weeks prior to surgery and for three weeks after.
 Even a single cigarette during this period can negatively impact your healing – especially if your surgery includes nipple grafting.
 Nipple grafts are very sensitive to smoking and may not survive if you smoke at all.